 IoT creates an effective 1:1 schooling experience, from automatically marking a student’s attendance as soon as they enter school to downloading personalized study material on their devices.
 Student progress becomes quantifiable.
 As students move from one lesson to the next, their learning is streamlined with constant tracking of their individual work.
 With access to assignments and lessons at the click of a button, students are made more accountable than ever before.
 No more excuses of the dog having chewed their homework!
 Smart teaching solutions translate into less pressure and more productivity as individuals assess and set their own goals without feeling overwhelmed or not challenged enough.
 Students can collaborate with their classmates virtually, doing away with preset timetables—meeting, collaborating, and presenting from any area within or outside of school.

 Lessen the Teacher’s Workload

 IoT integration into the education system creates a seamless interactive base that benefits teachers as well.
-From core teaching work, such as creating lessons and modules and grading papers, to communicating with parents and apprising them of their child’s progress, a teacher often works long tiring hours.
+From core teaching work, such as creating lessons and modules and grading papers, to communicating with parents and apprising them of their child’s progress, a teacher often works long, tiring hours.
 Once IoT-empowered teachers no longer require classrooms, they can teach their students anywhere using shared lessons, interactive apps, videos, and even social media, thus enriching learning with experience.

 Less Spending and More Savings for Schools

-Schools spend a significant amount of their resources for merely keeping the juggernaut rolling.
+Schools spend a significant amount of their resources merely keeping the juggernaut rolling.
 With a perennial resource crunch in almost every school district, teachers are able to save time and resources by using connectivity to share and implement resources.